Shirakumo/plaster/README.md

   Opens an existing paste in a buffer
 * `plaster-paste-buffer`
   Pastes the current buffer to a new paste
+* `plaster-paste-region`
+  Pastes the current region to a new paste
 * `plaster-new`
   Opens a new buffer for a new paste
 * `plaster-annotate`